 Administering the Deceased Estate

-When a person dies, any assets that they own will be transferred to the trustees then ultimately to the beneficiaries that have been named in the deceased person's Will.
+When a person dies, any assets that they own will be transferred to the trustees then ultimately to the beneficiaries who have been named in the deceased person’s Will.
 If the deceased person has not made a Will, the assets will be transferred to the persons entitled under the Rules of Intestacy.

 The Role of the Executor/s

 Assuming there is a Will, then the Estate is administered by the Executor/s, who the deceased has named in the Will.
 It is the Executor’s responsibility to:

 - identify all assets and liabilities in the name of the deceased;

 - call in and collect the assets of the Estate;

 - pay all liabilities and taxes of the Estate;

 - obtain a Grant of Probate or Letters of Administration, where necessary;

 - deal with any claims made against the assets of the Estate by creditors and/or people challenging the Will under the Succession Act;